Beef with Budapest: Tips and Things To Know Before You Go To Budapest

 Architecturally, the city is a treasure trove, with enough Baroque, Neo-Classical, and Art Nouveau buildings to please everyone.
 Budapest boasts fine wine, trendy restaurants, ruin pubs, and exotic thermal baths.

 I was fully prepared to fall in love with Budapest.
 And there were many things I loved about it.
-Here's my guide to the best things to see in Budapest.
+Here's my guide to the best things to do in Budapest.
 I'd like to revisit and stay longer to absorb more of its distinct cultural vibe.

 But there were also a few things about Budapest that irked me, things you should know before visiting.

-Tips for Visiting Budapest Hungary
+Essential Tips for Visiting Budapest Hungary

 1. No Uber and Scamming Taxi Drivers